Raquele-Crotti/Todo/README.md

   ```
 We used the --skip-turbolinks and --skip-test-unit tags because we won't be using either in our project (we'll be using rspec and not test:unit).
 These tags specify that our new app should not have either option.

-Open newly created to-do application in your text editor and go to database.yml file and edit:
+Open newly created todo application in your text editor and go to database.yml file and edit:
   ```
   username: postgres
   password: password